will-lumley/macColorPicker/README.md

 ```

 ### Carthage
-FaviconFinder is also available through [Carthage](https://github.com/Carthage/Carthage).
+ColorPicker is also available through [Carthage](https://github.com/Carthage/Carthage).
 To install
 it, simply add the following line to your Cartfile:

 ```ruby